Thomas Fingar

 Charles Thomas Fingar, (born January 11, 1946) is a professor at Stanford University.
 In 1986 Fingar left Stanford to join the State Department.
 In 2005, he moved to the Office of the Director of National Intelligence as the deputy director of National Intelligence for Analysis and concurrently served as the chairman of the National Intelligence Council until December 2008.
 In January 2009, he rejoined Stanford as a Payne Distinguished Lecturer in the Freeman Spogli Institute for International Studies.

-Background

 Education

-Fingar received his B.A. in government and history from Cornell University (1968), and his M.A.(1969) and Ph.D.
+Fingar received his B.A. in government and history from Cornell University (1968), and his M.A.
+(1969) and Ph.D.
 (1977) in political science from Stanford University.
 His principal languages are Chinese and German.